EnzymeAD/Enzyme/.packaging/rust/README.md

 As an alternative you can also ping us on [Discord](https://discord.gg/MGBqckV7Zb).
 &nbsp;
 - Q: How often do I have to run this?
 It takes quite a while..
 - A: We are aware of this and working on offering pre-build versions.
-In the meantime you have to build it once per rust Version.
-So we will publish an update once 1.59 hits stable.

 License
 =======